 Winter Harbor, Maine, a classic Downeast fishing village in Hancock County, got its name for the harbor not freezing over in winter.
 For obvious reasons, this made it a much desired port for the local fishermen and today, it still has a full active fleet of lobster boats.
 (Winter Harbor Photos)

 Originally part of the town of Gouldsboro, it separated and became incorporated in 1895.
-The year 2000 census placed its year-round population at 988.
+The year 2010 census placed its year-round population at 516.
+This is almost a 48% drop in year-round population when compared to the 2000 census.
+This can directly be attributable to the closing of a naval facility in 2002 when the population dropped almost instantly to 492.

 A very attractive section of the town is called Grindstone Neck.
 Its western shore provides spectacular views of Bar Harbor and Mount Desert Island.
 The southern part, called Grindstone Point, has views of Mark Island Lighthouse, Ned Island, Turtle Island, and Schoodic Peninsula. (map)